maphew/zadam-trilium-wiki/Links.md

 Links to internal notes are created a bit differently.
 To create link to note at current cursor position, press ```CTRL-L```.

 In the dialog you can see radio button to choose from different types of linking.
-First one is classic link to note, the other two are related to [[cloning|Cloning]] and will be covered separately.
+First one is classic link to note, the other two are related to [[cloning|Cloning notes]] and will be covered separately.

 [[gifs/create-link-to-note.gif]]